IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # Banking Digitalization using Hybrid Cloud with z Systems

-The following documentation will introduce the available Banking APIs published on [IBM Bluemix] with logical business programs running on the [IBM Z Mainframe] through a simulated retail bank called MPLbank.
+The following documentation will introduce the available Banking APIs published on IBM Bluemix with logical business programs running on the IBM Z Mainframe through a simulated retail bank called MPLbank.

 # MPLbank

 ## Architecture

 This journey accesses a fictitious retail banking system called MPLbank.
-Similar to real retail bank systems, MPLbank is contains an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System based on Machine Learning.
-On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver Banking APIs, reachable from many simulated banking channels.
+Similar to real retail bank systems, MPLbank is contains an Account Management System, a Payment Hub (not shown in the schema), a Customer Management System & a Financial Risk Management System.
+On top of these components, an API layer hosted in IBM Bluemix has been set up to deliver Banking APIs, reachable from many kind of applications.

 ![alt text](images/architecture.png "Architecture")